idobaruch7/send-with-taildrop/README.md

 2. Click **Send via Tailscale...**.
 3. Select the destination device (only your own-user, online devices are listed).
 4. Confirm the result dialog.
+   > Note: Folders are automatically zipped before sending and arrive as `<foldername>`.zip.
+   >  Multiple files are sent individually, not combined into a single archive.

 ## Uninstall